Panel Role and Objectives

 - Geotechnical engineering

-- FEMA guidelines and specifications for Flood Hazard Mapping Partners
+- Superseded FEMA Guidelines and Specifications for Flood Hazard Mapping Partners (May apply to studies begun before the superseded date)

 Panel Initiation and Composition

-Upon direction from FEMA to convene an SRP, the Institute will identify a list of 10-15 pre-qualified members from its cadre of experts based on the technical and scientific expertise needed for each specific request.
-A Panel of 5 members will be chosen from the pre-qualified list of experts — the community will choose 3 members, FEMA will choose the remaining 2.
+Upon direction from FEMA to convene an SRP, NIBS will identify a list of 8 pre-qualified members from its Cadre of experts based on the technical and scientific expertise needed for each specific request.
+A Panel of 5 members will be chosen from the pre-qualified list of experts — in the case of a single community appeal, the community will choose 3 members, FEMA will choose the remaining 2; in the case of a joint community appeal, consisting of no more than two communities, each community will designate two (2) members each, FEMA will designate the fifth member.